 Research Interests: Econometrics, Time Series Analysis, Applied Macroeconomics.

 My research interest lies in statistical analysis of economic time series.
 A fundamental objective of time series econometrics is to reveal and predict the dynamic properties of economic time series such as gross domestic product (GDP), inflation, stock prices, and interest rates.
-I am particularly interested in two fields below.
+I am developing new methods to improve the accuracy of prediction in two fields below.

 1. Mixed Data Sampling (MIDAS) Econometrics